Food Resources for Students and Families

 - You will get P-EBT funds for your student(s) if:

 - They qualify for free or reduced price meals under the National School Lunch Program, AND their school building has been closed due to a delayed start in September.

 - They qualify for free or reduced price meals under the National School Lunch Program, AND your student is learning at home for at least 5 days in a row in September.

 - If both are true, you will receive benefits for both the delayed start days as well as the qualifying stay-at-home days.

-The P-EBT amount is based on each student’s school learning situation confirmed by their school in September and may vary from student to student, even within a family.
-If you think your student qualifies but did not received a card or a letter by mid to late October, call the DTA Assistance Line at 877-382-2363.
+The P-EBT amount is based on each student’s school learning situation confirmed by their school the month before and may vary from student to student, even within a family.
+If you think your student qualifies but did not receive a card or a letter, call the DTA Assistance Line at 877-382-2363.

 I need my student's case number to activate my P-EBT card.
 Get your student's case number online by entering their P-EBT card number into the P-EBT Case Information Form.